ProvableHQ/sdk/sdk/README.md

 A key that can be used to trustlessly run applications and generate transactions on a user's behalf.
 #### Address
-A public address that can be used to trustlessly identify a user in order for that user to receive official aleo credits or unique data defined by other zero-knolwedge Aleo programs.
+A public address that can be used to trustlessly identify a user in order for that user to receive official Aleo credits or unique data defined by other zero-knowledge Aleo programs.

 All of these keys can be created using the account object:
 ```typescript